 Another characteristic that all three materials share is versatility.
 Metal standing seem roofing can be used on both residential and commercial buildings and allows a wide range of roof shapes and designs to be achieved.
 This includes simple modern designs such as mono-pitch and saltbox style roofs as well as more complex profiles including butterfly, clerestory and double-pitched ‘M’ shaped roofs.
 Metal roofing also offers installation flexibility and systems such as SSR2® can be installed on roofs with a pitch as low as 5 degrees.

 In addition, the coating used on modern steel roofing means it is available in a range of colours to suit many different applications – something that zinc cannot offer.
+Recognised by independent BBA certificate that the material used to manufacture SSR2® will have durability for a period in excess of 40 years in normal urban, suburban and rural environments.

 While the malleability of aluminium and zinc means that both can be formed into more complex shapes than are possible with other roofing systems, this requires specialist knowledge and techniques.
 This can prove costly, especially as the size and complexity of project increases.